-The Committee conducts a review of executive compensation annually, which includes a benchmarking of remuneration levels against market data gathered from compensation surveys and proxy circulars of other publicly traded companies.
-There are no other Canadian public packaging companies that compete with Winpak in similar markets that are of comparable complexity or size to the Company.
-As a result, included in the benchmarking are other North American packaging companies for which data is available such as Bemis Company, Inc., Berry Global Group Inc., Sealed Air Corporation, Sonoco Products Company and Transcontinental Inc., as well as publicly traded manufacturing companies in Canada with similar revenues and complexities.
+The Committee conducts a review of executive compensation every three years, which includes a benchmarking of remuneration levels against market data gathered from compensation surveys and proxy circulars of other publicly traded companies.
+Transcontinental Inc. is the only other Canadian public packaging company that competes with Winpak in similar markets that is of comparable complexity or size to the Company.
+As a result, included in the benchmarking are other North American packaging companies for which data is available such as: Amcor Plc; Berry Global Group Inc.; Sealed Air Corporation and Sonoco Products Company, as well as publicly traded manufacturing companies in Canada with similar revenues and complexities.
 The Committee utilizes this information as well as its own judgment and discretion in determining actual compensation levels.
-The most recent review was conducted and approved by the Board in December 2018 with adjustments to executive salaries effective as at January 1, 2019.
-No significant changes are planned with regard to compensation policies and practices for the 2019 fiscal year.
+The most recent review was conducted and approved by the Board in June 2019 with adjustments to executive salaries effective as at July 1, 2019.
+No significant changes are planned with regard to compensation policies and practices for the 2020 fiscal year.